Artistic roller skating: Wheels

 Quad wheels are made of polyurethane and come in varying sizes and hardnesses.
 The size of a wheel is determined by two dimensions: height and contact width (how much of the wheel touches the floor).
 Typically, a 62mm height is used for dance, 63mm used for circle figures, 60mm used for loop figures, and a more maneuverable 55 or 57mm wheel used for freestyle.
 The contact width of an artistic wheel is very small, around 30–32mm.

 The hardness (or durometer) determines the grip and slip of a wheel.
 Durometer is measured either on the A or D shore scales, where a higher number is a harder and more slippery wheel.
 Skaters may choose wheels based on their skating discipline and the floor type they are skating on (wood, sport court, concrete, etc.).
 Normally, a harder wheel with more slip is used for turn figures.
 Figure skaters often elect to use a mix of wheel hardnesses on their skates to optimize turning and acceleration, with a softer "push" wheel.
 Freestyle skaters tend to use a mix of hardnesses on skates, using a harder wheel on the edge they need to spin and a softer wheel on the other edges.
 A typical freestyle wheel will range from 92A–103A or 35D–61D.
 A softer wheel with more grip is used for dance.
 Popular quad wheel brands include Roll-line, Rollerbones, Komplex, and Boiani.

 Inline wheels have a rounded profile and small contact widths.
 The typical range for inline wheel heights are 62–80mm.
 Typical hardness will be from 82A–90A.
 Inline artistic skaters have a more limited choice in wheels due to the fact that the wheel brand is often specific to and must correspond to the frame's brand to properly fit.

 Bearings

 Ball bearings are placed in wheels and allow them to roll.
 Typically, 7mm bearings are used on quad artistic skates, but 8mm bearings can be used on certain plates that have an 8mm axle.
 Most inline skates use 8mm bearings.
 The ABEC rating determines the tolerances in the bearing; the higher the ABEC rating, the more tolerance.
-Steel ball bearings are most commonly used, but many figure skaters may use ceramic bearings for better acceleration and smoother roll when tracing figures.
+Steel ball bearings are most commonly used, but many figure skaters may use ceramic bearings.